About the Schwob School's Technology Program

 The Audo Technology Area, in seeking to maintain strong adherence to the three core principles outlined above, focuses on three central educational areas:

 The recording industry is one of the largest industries in the global economy.
 Students wishing to work in any genre or area of musical arts are naturally served by a fundamental understanding of recording.
-The Audio Technology Area offers two courses in this field, an introductory course, and an advanced course for students wishing to broaden their skills.
+The Audio Technology Area offers multiple courses in this field, including an introductory course, and several advanced courses for students wishing to broaden their skills.
 In addition, students may use the Schwob School's recording facilities for independent studies, personal artistic projects, and research in recording techniques.

 Musical expression in the realm of technology is, ultimately, an act of composition.
 Whether the task at hand is a recording session, an abstract piece of electronic music, an online audio project, or the mastering of a classical recording, the act of crafting a communicative work of art underlies each of these activities.
 To this end, all students in the Audio Technology Area should study composition as outlined in the degree program.